sudeep-pg/academic-kickstart/content/authors/admin/_index.md

 - Visitors
 ---

-I'm a Software Engineer at Qualcomm Inc. My main interests are in Mobile SW systems and generic software engineering.
-I'm currently a part of protocol software organization, working on 5G cellular protocols.
+I'm a Senior Engineer at Qualcomm CDMA Technologies.
+I'm currently a part of Network Protocol software organization, working on network system selection and developing alrogithms that assist in managing voice/data/emergency calls over cellular network.

-I'm happy to have had the opportunity to work on some of the cutting edge technologies that directly impacts the lives of millions of people.
-Smartphones are getting ubiquitous and I'm excited to be a part of this technological revolution.
+My main interests are in application of SW enginering for mobile computing, finance and IoT.
+I'm also interested in the things that are at the interesection of business , technology and engineering - Product Management.

+I completed my Masters in Electrical Engineering from UT Arlington where I worked with Dr.K.R.Rao in optimizing H.264 for graphics processors.